AoHPAUL/LightML-Editor/README.md

 The editor has a few key features to help users build what they want:
 - Split screen or quater screen preview allows for a live representation of what you are doing.
 The quater screen closely mimics a mobile setup.
+- The preview is live and updates on change.
+A javascript function manages the update in the background.
 - Menus have been added to help users save/open files, add elements to a page or use a the prebuilt templates to build their dream web page.
 - The editor supports multiple themes in the settings menu to try and help visually impared users.